 Heading back to school is always one of the most exciting times of the year.
 There’s a newness and nervousness no matter what it looks like for you this year!
-As a teacher, I love to fuel this positive energy into my suggestions for some great books for back to school!
-We have created a list of books that take place in schools, many of them specifically about the first day.
-These books are about positivity and having a growth mindset!
+As a teacher, I love to fuel this positive energy into my suggestions for some back to school books for K – 2nd grade!
+I have created a list of books that take place in schools, many of them specifically about the first day.
+These books are about positivity and having a growth mindset.
 Here is our list for some of the best back to school books available:

 Ralph Mouse by Beverly Cleary